 - A11.
 Communication regarding the planned scope and timing of the audit may: - (a) Assist those charged with governance to understand better the consequences of the auditor's work, to discuss issues of risk and the concept of materiality with the auditor, and to identify any areas in which they may request the auditor to undertake additional procedures; and - (b) Assist the auditor to understand better the entity and its environment. - A12.
-Communicating significant risks identified by the auditor helps those charged with governance understand those matters and why they require special audit consideration.
+Communicating significant risks identified by the auditor helps those charged with governance understand those matters and why they were determined to be significant risks.
 The communication about significant risks may assist those charged with governance in fulfilling their responsibility to oversee the financial reporting process.